ReubenStr0bel/Duo-Teithio-Website/README.md

   ### User Stories
   #### Audience Member Goals
-  1. Easily find information about upcoming concerts
+  1. Easily find the information about upcoming concerts
   2. Be able to sign up to a newsletter

 #### Client Goals